TheUnlimited64/tuya_smart_knob_blueprint/readme.md

 You'll also have to set the device specific settings and then fill simulated brightness.
 I've set it to 1 and 1, and it works.

+For color temperature control, set it under device specific settings to 1 to have publishing 1 tick per rotation tick.
+Then you're able to calculate with ticks the brightness, color temperature etc. with it.

 ## Blueprint

 The blueprint is the second part that allows dimming or even volume control.